cockroachdb/docs/v21.2/node-shutdown.md

 A write transaction that enters the [commit phase](architecture/transaction-layer.html#commits-phase-2) on a draining node will run to completion, but the node connection can be closed before your client receives a success message.
 Therefore, the connection retry logic considers the result of a previously open transaction to be unknown, and reissues the transaction.

+When reissuing a write statement that relies on a primary key [`UNIQUE`](unique.html) constraint in your schema, for example, interpret a unique constraint violation message (`ERROR: duplicate key value violates unique constraint "primary"`) as a success.

 ### Termination grace period

 On production deployments, a process manager or orchestration system can disrupt graceful node shutdown if its termination grace period is too short.

 If the `cockroach` process has not terminated at the end of the grace period, a `SIGKILL` signal is sent to perform a "hard" shutdown that bypasses CockroachDB's [node shutdown logic](#node-shutdown-sequence) and forcibly terminates the process.
 This can corrupt log files and, in certain edge cases, can result in temporary data unavailability, latency spikes, uncertainty errors, ambiguous commit errors, or query timeouts.
-When decommissioning, a hard shutdown will leave ranges under-replicated and vulnerable to another node failure, causing [quorum](architecture/replication-layer.html#overview) loss in the window before up-replication completes.
+When decommissioning, a hard shutdown will leave ranges under-replicated and vulnerable to another node failure until up-replication completes, which could cause loss of [quorum](architecture/replication-layer.html#overview).

 - When using [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/) to run CockroachDB as a service, set the termination grace period with [`TimeoutStopSec`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#TimeoutStopSec=) setting in the service file.